 EXTERNAL (up): Interface is disabled.
 External debugger probe-device can reliably communicate with target MCU.

 Connectivity

-One of the key features of the EasyPIC v8 for dsPIC30 development board is its connectivity.
+One of the key features of the EasyAVR v8 development board is its connectivity.

 It features a diversity of connecting options making the board very versatile, adaptable to any situation, and very easy to work with.